 Sarah Lloyd never felt so sick in her life.
 A mysterious liver disease was ravaging her system.
 Then a pancreatic cyst was discovered.
 That set off alarm bells -- a similar combination had led to her grandmother's death.

 Unfortunately, Sarah's Texas doctors couldn't agree on a path to treatment.
 One proposed extensive surgery.
 Another said she was too ill, and prescribed frequent, lifelong surveillance.
-For a third opinion, she reached out to someone she met years earlier - Dr. Evans, an expert in pancreatic cancer and tumors of the endocrine system.
+For a third opinion, she reached out to someone she met years earlier - Dr. Doug Evans, an expert in pancreatic cancer and tumors of the endocrine system.
 She tracked him down at Froedtert Hospital in Milwaukee.
 And even though that was 1,100 miles from home and family, she decided to follow him.

 Although a health care professional herself (a medical scientist with a pharmaceutical company), Sarah had little personal experience with serious illness.
 "I didn't know that when you're sick - really sick - everything gets incredibly difficult."
 While on the phone arranging her Milwaukee consultation visit, she asked about lodging.
 "I said I was sick, lived out of state, and was too ill to function at times.
 Where could I stay?
 I couldn't imagine a hotel; I needed a place where people could help me out."
 Froedtert staff recommended Kathy's House, and took care of the arrangements for her.

 Sarah needed the help.
-"I felt so bad, I barely made it up there on the plane," she remebers.
+"I felt so bad, I barely made it up there on the plane," she remembers.
 "I didn't know what was going to happen if I got bad news or needed frequent surveillance in Wisconsin.
 I was thinking I'd have to buy a house up there - but I couldn't afford that."

 Surgery and initial recovery required three weeks - with much of the time spent at Kathy's House.